Session 5 – Getting Biological Data from Public Repositories

 2) We can start by exploring data deposited from a poison frog Allobates kingsburyi.
 For this purpose, we type (or copy-and-paste) the name of this species on the search tab.

-For this taxon, NCBI will return results found in 6 databases (1 error).
-In the Literature database, it will return 3 results in the PubMed Central and it will provide link to the PMC database that contains 3 publications that include this species name.
-In the Genes database, it will return 12 results in the PopSet and it will provide link to the PopSet database that contains a collection sequences associated to this species name.
+In the Literature database, it will return two links with results in the PubMed it will provide a new tab with publications that include this species. and the PubMed Central it will provide a link to the PMC database that contains 6 publications that include this species name.
 In the Proteins database, it will return 11 results in both the Identical Protein Groups and Protein.
-The latter will provide link to the Protein database that contains a collection 11 amino acid sequences associated to this species name.
-In the Genomes database, it will return 17 results in the Nucleotide and it will provide link to the Nucleotide database that contains a collection 17 nucleotide sequences associated to this species name.
-Likewise, Genomes database will also return 1 result in the Taxonomy and it will provide link to the Taxonomy database that contains the taxonomic link to the species that we are searching Allobates kingsburyi.
+This is a collection amino acid sequences associated to this species name.
+In the Genomes database, it will return several results associated with BioProject, BioSample, Nucleotide, SRA and Taxonomy.
+The Nucleotide will provide link to the nuccore database that contains a collection 17 nucleotide sequences associated to this species name.
+Likewise, Taxonomy and it will provide link to the taxonomy database that contains the taxonomic link to the species that we are searching Allobates kingsburyi.
+For the Genes, Clinical, and PubChem databases, we found that they do not contain results (i.e., 0) as of February, 2025.

 4) We will explore NCBI nucleotide database to understand how the R-package rentrez can retrieve data as data frames in the R environment.